 Yes, most BLM camping is free.
-Only a handful of developed campgrounds run by the BLM have fees.
-Some of the developed campgrounds that charge fees will also open up for free during certain times of the year.
+Only a handful of developed campgrounds run by the BLM have fees, while other developed campgrounds are free.
+All dispersed camping (boondocking) on BLM land remains free.

 Is BLM Camping Free?